 The SSPs roughly correspond to the RCP (Representative Concentration Pathways) scenarios RCP2.6, RCP4.5, RCP6.0 and RCP8.5 of the previous IPPC report (AR5).
 The use of comparable developments of greenhouse gas emissions and radiative forcing allows for a direct comparison of CMIP5 and CMIP6 simulations.
 In contrast to RCP scenarios, the new SSP-based scenarios provide economic and social reasons for the assumed emission pathways and changes in land use.

-In our study, we applied the scenarios SSP1-2.6, SSP3-7.0 and SSP5-8.5 of the latest IPCC report (IPCC 2021).
+In our study, we applied the scenarios SSP1-2.6, SSP3-7.0 and SSP5-8.5 of the latest generation of CMIP (CMIP6) corresponding to the climate input of the latest IPCC report (IPCC 2021).

 Selection of climate data, limitations and sources of uncertainty

 As mentioned in the objectives section, planning for water security requires an adaptive approach, as there is no absolute certainty about the socio-economic pathway (SSP) the world will take, the resulting climate change and the impacts at the local level.
 Models can support planning and decision-making, but to use them effectively one needs to know their limitations.
-Uncertainties in the climate scenario data and the hydrological impacts derived with them as input can be considerable (Blöschl et al. 2010).
+Uncertainties in the climate scenario data and the hydrological impacts derived with them as input can be considerable (Hattermann et al. 2015, Blöschl et al. 2010).
 In addition to the inherent uncertainties of the climate and impact models involved, averaging as well as a lack of feedback between the three hierarchically arranged models in Figure §§ lead to additional uncertainties.

 In general, mathematical models are only an abstraction of the physical environment, and the necessary input data that the hydrological model uses in addition to the weather data to represent the hydrological processes and water flows (such as soil, vegetation and elevation data) are often subject to uncertainties.
-The highest uncertainty related to the climate model at the interface between regions where precipitation increases with high certainty and regions where precipitation decreases with high certainty.
+The highest regional uncertainty related to the climate models is located at the interface between regions where precipitation increases and regions where precipitation decreases with high certainty.
 Different climate models allocate the transition zone mostly at different places.
 This has, of course, also impacts on the hydrological output (Hattermann et al. 2018).

 In addition, it is by no means certain how greenhouse gas emissions will develop over this century, as various development paths are possible, from "business as usual" to "avoid as much as possible".
 This is because the future development of socio-economic driving factors (population size, economic development and prosperity, but also lifestyle patterns, technology) are largely unpredictable and cannot be assigned objective probabilities.